Kurrawong/gswa-prez-ui-theme/README.md

 This repository contains the scripts to produce a custom theme of Prez.

+Note: When this repository is transferred to https://github.com/geological-survey-of-queensland, ensure the Google Maps API key is updated.

 ## Running the theme

 ### Build the Docker image